20 Money Tips I Wish I Knew In My 20sBy Money Mage · · Wealth, Principles, Frugality

 9. Start saving and investing early to get your money working for you.

-Lots point out the power of compounding and investing early. @financesfriends of Finances With Friends points out “When you’re young, you work for money.
+Lots point out the power of compounding and investing early. @financesfriends points out “When you’re young, you work for money.
 Change that paradigm and ensure that your money works for you.”
 My good friend @journeymillion says “I wish I’d have known about the power of compounding.” and “I would have loved to better understand compound interest.
 The idea that I could earn interest on interest would have prevented me from making some really stupid consumer purchases.
 The longer your time horizon, the more you feel the effect.” from @turningptmoney of Turning Point Money

 10. Invest in Low Cost Index Funds.